mikedunbar/RxJava/README.md

 Current pattern is a simple main method per class that calls various static methods, each of which illustrates a different concept.
 They should all be commented-out, and you just uncomment the one you wanna run - to keep output focused and minimal.

+**Update: Switching to TDD beginning with Ch3_OperatorsAndTransformations_CombingStreams, will migrate the older examples as I can**